Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 The **200 Word RPG Challenge** exists for two primary reasons:

 **1) To encourage and promote game design skills, specifically Role-Playing Games**.
-RPGs are a framework for collaberative storytelling, and the design influences what kinds of stories people will tell.
-This challenge is an opportunity for you to shape and design your own framework; encourage people to tell new kinds of stories.
+RPGs are a framework for collaberative storytelling.
+This challenge is an opportunity for entrants to design their own framework; encourage players to tell new kinds of stories.

 **2) To provide a collection of ideas that the community may build upon.** These entries are released under the [Creative Commons license]({{site.baseurl}}/licensing) to promote collaboration and innovation.
 It is our hope that new designers and old pros alike will use these interesting ideas and work together to expand them into something greater.